nodejs/node/doc/api.markdown

     // returns
     'foo%5Bbar%5D=baz'

-If you wish to disable the array mungeing (e.g. when generating parameters for a Java servlet), you can set the `munge` argument to `false`.
+If you wish to disable the array munging (e.g. when generating parameters for a Java servlet), you can set the `munge` argument to `false`.
 Example: